 You Aren’t Able to Make the Needed Changes to Keep Your Children

 In some cases, parents who are addicts or who have mental health issues and who are unable to get proper treatment could lose their children.
 Having an addiction or mental health issue does not mean that you will automatically lose your custody case for parenting time and decision-making rights.
-What will tank the custody case is lack of treatment and refusal of treatment.
+What will tank the child custody case is lack of treatment and refusal of treatment.

 Those who take the steps to get the treatment they need will not lose custody.
 The state of Arizona believes that both parents should be in a child’s life unless it is a clear and serious danger to the child.